Howtoo Logo

 HowToo sells all the parts you need for this repair:

-• Front door latch/lock actuator assembly - Qty: 1
+• Front door latch and lock actuator assembly - Qty: 1

 📋 Before You Begin

-• 🅿️ Park on level ground, shift to Park, and keep the steering straight.
+• 🅿️ Park your Grand Cherokee on level ground, shift to Park, and set the parking brake.

-• Use the 10mm socket to disconnect the negative battery terminal and wait 2 minutes.
+• 🔋 Use a 10mm socket to disconnect the negative battery cable.
+Wait at least 2 minutes before unplugging door connectors.

 🔨 Step-by-Step Instructions